Kahvi-0/Tools-and-Concepts/Windows/BloodHound.md

  In a web browser navigate to localhost:7474

- defaul creds are neo4j for user/pass
+ default creds are neo4j for user/pass

  Create a new password